AbdulSuboor-Syed/691-01-F21-DEV-Group1/Proposal/proposal.md

 ## **Benefits**

-•	Students can buy books easily in the library.
+* Students can buy books easily in the library.

-•	This also allows the university to buy newer addition of textbooks in a short time span.
+* This also allows the university to buy newer addition of textbooks in a short time span.

-•	It allows students to buy or rent books easily.
+* It allows students to buy or rent books easily.

-•	Students who require these books for a short time period can get access easily.
+* Students who require these books for a short time period can get access easily.

 ## Epics / User Stories / Tasks

+Suppose a student requires a particular book for his studies which is not available in the library for rent.
+He buys the book from other sources and finally when the book is no use for him, he might recycle or just ignore the book.
+Now, if he is familiar with the Handin-Handout app he can sell the book for a good amount of price to the library which can be later used by the other needful students without buying it, they can simply rent the book for a very low fee.

 ## Acceptance criteria checklist

- * User should be able to view the Home page.
- * User should be able to login or Register to the portal.
- * User should be able to Buy Books.
- * User should be able to Sell Books.
- * User should be able to Rent Books.
- * User should be able to block/cancel an Appointment to Buy/Sell/Rent books.
+* Registration and login for the portal should be accessible for admin and users.
+* Users can purchase, sell and rent the books.
+* Provision for managing the appointment with the library employees for purchasing, selling or renting the books.
- * User should easily be able to navigate through all the pages.
+* Application should be user-friendly for the user.

+## Schedule

 ## User interface sketches
  #### Website Map
  ![interface Sketch](https://user-images.githubusercontent.com/77645775/135176134-8c275dc5-5484-41a6-813b-6da5033621ed.png)